Commission on Ministry

 What is the Commission on Ministry?

 In many dioceses, the Commission on Ministry is charged with the "vetting" of future priests and deacons.
 This is not so in our diocese.
-In Virginia, the work of interviewing and recommending postulants to Bishop Johnston is primarily the work of the Committee on Priesthood and the Committee on the Diaconate, sub-committees of the commission.
+In Virginia, the work of interviewing and recommending postulants to Bishop Goff is primarily the work of the Committee on Priesthood and the Committee on the Diaconate, sub-committees of the commission.
 The Commission on Ministry makes recommendations on how to face trends in formation and discernment for leadership in this Church.

 Canonical Precedent for the Commission on Ministry